 Both NTU and Alibaba will provide 50 researchers to kick-start their cooperation.
 The entire task will aim at integrating the university’s artificial intelligence technology with the Internet giant’s capabilities like cloud computing, machine learning, and computer vision.

-NTU’s artificial intelligence technology has also proved useful in various areas like communities, homes, aging, and health.
+NTU’s artificial intelligence technology has also proved useful in various areas like communities, homes, ageing, and health.

 In a joint statement by Alibaba and NTU, the organizations revealed that the partnership’s aim entails the further exploration of real-life AI solutions and technology breakthroughs.